-In 2020, you can contribute a maximum of $2,750 to an individual FSA account and $5,000 to dependent care FSAs.
-But FSAs are a use-it-or-lose-it benefit that expires at the end of the calendar year.
+In 2020 and 2021, you can contribute a maximum of $2,750 to an individual FSA account and $5,000 to dependent care FSAs.
+But FSAs are usually a use-it-or-lose-it benefit that expires at the end of the calendar year.
 This means that you lose any money you haven’t spent by Dec.
 31.

 Some employers offer a March 15 extension or 10-week grace period into the next calendar year during which you can continue to spend your FSA dollars.
-Others may offer a $500 annual carryover to the next calendar year.
+Others may offer up to a $550 annual rollover to the next calendar year.

 Your FSA may also have a 90-day run-out period at the end of the year.
 This would allow you additional time to submit claims for already-incurred expenses and is separate from any extensions or rollover of funds.